North Warren Regional High School: Athletics

 The North Warren Regional High School Patriots compete in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties in northwestern New Jersey, and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA), having been established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 407 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in the National Blue division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.

 The school participates as the host school / lead agency for joint cooperative boys / girls lacrosse teams with Belvidere High School, while Belvidere is the host school for co-op boys / girls swimming teams.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The boys' soccer team won the Group I state championship in 2002 and 2003, defeating Arthur P. Schalick High School in the tournament final both seasons.
-The 2002 team finished the season with a record of 16-3-1 after winning the Group I title against Schalick by a score of 4–3 in overtime in the tournament final.
-The following year, North Warren again met Schalick in the 2003 Group I state championship and won 2–0 at the end of regulation to finish the season 17-3-1.
+The 2002 team finished the season with a record of 16–3–1 after winning the Group I title against Schalick by a score of 4–3 in overtime in the tournament final.
+The following year, North Warren again met Schalick in the 2003 Group I state championship and won 2–0 at the end of regulation to finish the season 17–3–1.
 In 2004, North Warren made it to the state championship game for the third consecutive time, again meeting Schalick, but fell short and lost by a score of 2–1.